Active ingredient

 Tell your doctor straight away if you get diarrhoea.
 Severe diarrhoea can cause loss of body fluid (dehydration).
 Follow your doctor’s instructions for what to do to help prevent or treat diarrhoea.

 Cotellic is not recommended for children and adolescents.
-The effects of Cotellic in people younger than 18 years old are not known.
+The safety and efficacy of Cotellic in people younger than 18 years old have not been established.

 Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
 This is because Cotellic can affect the way some other medicines work.
 Also, some other medicines can affect the way Cotellic works.